Michael Jordan and Four Other NBA Owners Just Started a Tequila Company

 “This is definitely not tequila by Michael Jordan.’”

-That’s Boston Celtics owner Wyc Grousback explaining Cincoro, a just-launched tequila hailing from an ownership group that includes, yes, ex-Chicago Bulls legend and current Charlotte Hornets owner Michael Jordan, along with fellow NBA owners Jeanie Buss (Los Angeles Lakers), Wes Edens (Milwaukee Bucks) and Grousback and Emilia Fazzalari (Boston Celtics).
+That’s Boston Celtics owner Wyc Grousbeck explaining Cincoro, a just-launched tequila hailing from an ownership group that includes, yes, ex-Chicago Bulls legend and current Charlotte Hornets owner Michael Jordan, along with fellow NBA owners Jeanie Buss (Los Angeles Lakers), Wes Edens (Milwaukee Bucks) and Grousbeck and Emilia Fazzalari (Boston Celtics).

 The idea behind Cincoro (cinco for five partners, oro for gold, as in gold standard) began during a dinner in 2016.
 “We bonded over our shared love of tequila,” says Fazzalari.
 “We all ended up having the same idea of creating something smooth on the palate but with a long-lasting finish, like a Cognac.”